3D TQFT and HOMFLYPT homology: Introduction

-In our previous work \cite{OblomkovRozansky16},\cite{OblomkovRozansky17}, \cite{OblomkovRozansky18}, \cite{OblomkovRozansky18a} we developed and explored a geometric construction for a triply-graded link homology which categorifies the HOMFLYPT polynomial.
-The initial construction in \cite{OblomkovRozansky16} is based on the homomorphism from the braid group to a special category of matrix factorizations:
+The initial construction in \cite{OblomkovRozansky16} is based on the homomorphism from the braid group to a special category of matrix factorizations which appears as the category of endomorphism of the object \(\calF_n\in\catB(\xxinv{n;1})\) \(\MF^{\rst}:=\Hom(\calF_n,\calF_n)\):

 where \(\Fl\) is the flag variety, \(\mu\) is the moment map of the $\GL_n$ action on $\rmTs\Fl$ and the index `st' stands for the stability condition.

-The category of matrix factorizations in \eqref{eq:MFst} is motivated by the 3D \tft\ from the papers \cite{KapustinRozansky10},\cite{KapustinSaulinaRozansky09}, called the KRS model or, equivalently, a 3d topological gauged B-model.
-Here we make the connection between the KRS model and the HOMFLYPT homology more precise and also provide a \tft-style explanation for the conjectures from \cite{OblomkovRozansky18a} for the Drinfeld center of the category \(\MF^{\rst}\).
+The object \(\calF_n\) appears as a boundary condition for the \KRS\ theory with the target The cases \(r=0\) and \(r=1\) are the most relevant for the link homology.
+We refer to the first case as {\it unframed} and to the second case as {\it framed}.
+We choose the \sptm of all our 3d TQFTs to be \(S^2\ti\mathbb{R}\).

-In this paper we describe two families of specific KRS models indexed by a non-negative integer $n$.
-Both of them have \(S^2\ti\mathbb{R}\) as \sptm.
-The target spaces for these families are \( \gl_n/\GL_n\) and \( \gl_n\ti \CC^n/\GL_n\).
-We call the second family { \it framed } and the first { \it unframed}.
-The total \sptm\ \(S^2\ti\mathbb{R}\) can have `defect surfaces' separating different models, that is, the connected components of the complement of defect curfaces are labeled by integers $n$.
+The total \sptm\ \(S^2\ti\mathbb{R}\) can have `defect surfaces' separating different models, that is, the connected components of the complement of defect surfaces are labeled by integers $n$.
 The defects can intersect along curves and curves can intersect at points.
-In the framed category the defects have orientation and in both settings the curves of the intersection of the defects have signs.
+In the framed category, the defects have orientation and in both settings the curves of the intersection of the defects have signs.

-The simplest case of the defect picture is when the defect is equal to \(\tDef=C\ti \mathbb{R}^1\subset S^2\ti \RR\) where \(C\) is an submersed curve (possibly with many connected components).
+The simplest case of the defect picture is when the defect is equal to \(\tDef=C\ti \mathbb{R}\subset S^2\ti \RR\) where \(C\) is an immersed curve (possibly with many connected components).
 In this case we define the partition-function evaluation \(\sfZ^\bullet\) where \(\bullet\) is \(\emptyset\) in the unframed case and \(\bullet=\tfrm\) in the framed case.
-In particular, we can recover the above category matrix factorizations
+Our choices in the construction of the partition-function evaluation are driven by the topological applications \cite{OblomkovRozansky16} of the homomorphism \eqref{eq:MFst}: